Splitting, Splicing and Projection in BPD Personalities

 on this topic by Dr. Steven Phillipson, click here.

-worked with Borderlines who've adopted a ridiculously pristine self-view,
+have worked with Borderlines who've adopted a ridiculously pristine

-to compensate for inner loathing.
-The more religious or 'spiritual'
+self-view, to compensate for inner loathing.
+The more religious

-(who loves them), yet they can never manage to believe they're lovable!
+never manage to accept and believe they're lovable!
+Given that the

-Given that the Borderline won't accommodate the darker or imperfect
+Borderline won't accommodate any darker or imperfect parts of their

-parts of their own nature, how can You catch a break, if
+own nature, how can You catch a break, if you disappoint

-matters not, how brilliant, talented or beautiful your Borderline
+matters not, how brilliant, talented or beautiful your BPD lover

 might be.
 No amount of reinforcement or affirmation from you or